Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 ## Attendance Policy

 **Why Attend?** Attending the lectures and completing work during labs will put you in the best position to succeed in the course.
 Lectures will provide valuable information about the assignments, and labs will include some group work.
 Labs also offer time for me to provide guidance - they could be framed as small-group office hours working through problems together.
+Your attendance and engagement is expected in all lectures and labs, but there is no formal penalty for missing them.

-**What's the Policy?**  Email me if you cannot attend lecture or lab.
-You are expected to review the missed material and meet with me if anything is unclear.
+**What's the Policy?**  You must email me if you cannot attend lecture or lab.
+You are expected to review the missed material from lecture and meet with me if anything is unclear.
+You can catch up with lab assignments asynchronously after a discussion with me and/or your group members.

-There are 6 programming labs and 7 lab-time opportunities for research project work; your engagement is expected.
-If you have spoken with me about not being able to attend, you will be able to catch up with this work asynchronously.

 There are some religious holidays and other events in the fall that might affect student attendance - please note these in your calendars and let me know if your attendance will be affected.